 (5) Every attempt should be made to minimize the effects of the elements listed in item (4) above on the Governor operation for the duration of all frequency deviations.
 Each Resource Entity should monitor its Generation Resources to verify these elements do not contribute to a Governor droop characteristic of no greater than 5% but no less than 2%.

-(6) If ERCOT determines that ERCOT System reliability would be enhanced, for a defined period of time, ERCOT may direct WGRs under the control of a Special Protection System (SPS) to limit power increases due to frequency if there is risk of an SPS operation due to a low frequency event.
+(6) If ERCOT determines that ERCOT System reliability would be enhanced, for a defined period of time, ERCOT may direct WGRs under the control of a Remedial Action Scheme (RAS) to limit power increases due to frequency if there is risk of an RAS operation due to a low frequency event.